What is an emergency?

 - Incidents that affect public safety (terrorism, major crime)

 - Serious transport incidents (tanker crash, train crash, plane crash)

-Find out more about the Kent Community Risk Register on the Kent Prepared website
+Find out more on the Kent Prepared website

 Before an emergency occurs, we ensure that we are fully prepared to support the emergency services in responding.
 We work to mitigate the impacts and to support the community affected in the recovery to normal life.
 The Civil Contingencies Act (CCA) splits emergency responders into 2 categories dependent on their involvement in emergency planning and response:

 - Category 1 responders (e.g. local authorities, emergency services and environment agency) are involved in the core emergency planning and response.